AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing.en.md

 ## 1. Introduction to the General Layout Parsing Pipeline
 Layout parsing is a technology that extracts structured information from document images, primarily used to convert complex document layouts into machine-readable data formats.
 This technology has extensive applications in document management, information extraction, and data digitization.
 By combining Optical Character Recognition (OCR), image processing, and machine learning algorithms, layout parsing can identify and extract text blocks, titles, paragraphs, images, tables, and other layout elements from documents.
 The process typically involves three main steps: layout analysis, element analysis, and data formatting, ultimately generating structured document data to improve data processing efficiency and accuracy.

-The **General Layout Parsing Pipeline** includes modules for table structure recognition, layout region analysis, text detection, text recognition, formula recognition, seal text detection, text image rectification, and document image orientation classification.
+The <b>General Layout Parsing Pipeline</b> includes modules for table structure recognition, layout region analysis, text detection, text recognition, formula recognition, seal text detection, text image rectification, and document image orientation classification.

-**If you prioritize model accuracy, choose a model with higher accuracy.
+<b>If you prioritize model accuracy, choose a model with higher accuracy.
 If you prioritize inference speed, choose a model with faster inference.
-If you prioritize model storage size, choose a model with a smaller storage size.**
+If you prioritize model storage size, choose a model with a smaller storage size.</b>

 <details>
    <summary> 👉Model List Details</summary>

-**Table Structure Recognition Module Models**:
+<b>Table Structure Recognition Module Models</b>:

 <table>
   <tr>